 3. Breeding Dogs: A Practical Guide

 The author has written several articles and books on dog-related subjects and was featured on radio and television multiple times.
-Stephen Hollings, her husband, and her have been breeding sound and healthy Weimaraners that stayed true to the breed’s characteristics and they succeeded at breeding over sixty-five UK champions!
+Stephen Hollings, her husband, and she has been breeding sound and healthy Weimaraners that stayed true to the breed’s characteristics and they succeeded at breeding over sixty-five UK champions!

 THIS BOOK IS FOR… inexperienced dog breeders eager to learn the breeding basics about working with a dog stock